 You don't always have to say the exact song title and artist name to get the song you want.
 Siri is intelligent enough to know that if you ask for "that Run-DMC and Aerosmith song", it knows you want Walk This Way (1986).
 Similarly, if you ask it to play I Will Always Love You and it starts playing the Whitney Houston power ballad, tell it to play a different version and it'll switch to playing the original 1973 Dolly Parton rendition.
 Clever.

 You don't have to stick to music – you can also ask HomePod to play podcasts through the native iOS Podcasts app.
 There is a caveat: while you can select a specific podcast, it will only play the most recent episode from it.

-In the Recently Played section in Apple Music (under the For You tab, and on iTunes), you can see a list of all the tracks and stations played through the HomePod.
-Caveats: it's mixed in with any song you play on Apple Music separately, and it won't list all the songs when it played a certain genre, artist or personalised station.
+In the Recently Played section in Apple Music (under the Listen Now tab), you can see a list of all the tracks and stations played through the HomePod.
+Caveats: it's mixed in with any song you play on Apple Music separately, and it won't list all the songs it played within a certain genre, artist or personalised station.

-- "Hey Siri, play something I like" – will play songs from a personalised radio station based on your Apple Music listening preferences and songs/artists you've favourited.
+- "Hey Siri, play something I'll like" – will play songs from a personalised radio station based on your Apple Music listening preferences and songs/artists you've favourited.

 - "Hey Siri, play something different" – didn't like the first selection?
 Siri will play a different artist or genre, but one that's still based on the music you like.

 - "Hey Siri, play The Breeders' latest album" – useful when you can't remember the name of albums but know there's a new one out.

 - "Hey Siri, tell me something about this artist" – will regale you with the first few lines of the artist's Wikipedia entry.

 - "Hey Siri, I like this band/song" – Siri will take note and recommend more like it in future.

 - "Hey Siri, what song is this?" – don't know what song it's playing?
 Just ask.